Adyen/adyen-mcp/README.md

 1. CheckoutAPI - Sessions
    - Create a /sessions payment request
-   - Get the status of a payment session
+   - Get the result of a payment session
    - Get the available payment methods
 2. CheckoutAPI - Payment Links
    - Gets the status of a payment link